Article By Ek Ong Kaar Kaur Khalsa from http://www.spiritvoyage.com/blog/index.php/the-mentally-emotionally-and-spiritually-balanced-woman/

 That is what we do when we develop a steady practice of Kundalini Yoga.
 That is what we fight every day on the battlefield of the subconscious mind.
 Can we break through all of those blocks, and experience our pure, authentic truth?
 Or are we condemning ourselves and our children to repeating the patterns of the past?
 On a collective level, that fight is, to me, the battle for the future of the human race.

-After spending the last 20 years engaged in my own battle with the subconscious, I wish I could say, "Yes.
-All of those things are healed now and I am just fine."
+things are healed now and I am just fine."
 But that is not the truth.
 The truth is that me and the shadows in my mind have come to an understanding of sorts.
 I know ultimately I can't get rid of them.
 Those experiences exist for a reason.
 But I also know that if I work with my mind consciously, I have many more choices about what to do when the shadows come along and try to take over.
 I have given up on the idea that mental, emotional and spiritual balance means being fine all the time.
 Rather, I have come to embrace a definition that being mentally, emotionally and spiritually balanced means being fine some days.
 And having an amazing set of tools to use when the darkness in myself, which is also the darkness of the last seven generations, decides to visit.

 If I can give the future a chance to fight through a little less darkness in their own subconscious than I inherited in mine, then I will consider that a life well lived.